|

 ||

-Liz Parkinson is known in Australia as an Outsider artist.
-Her work is done in Indian ink, coloured ink, poster paint or felt-tip pen on paper.
-She has been doing her style of work for
+Liz is an Australian artist who draws and paints, and she also makes jewellery and masks.
+Her graphic work is done in Indian ink, coloured inks, acrylic paint or felt tipped pen on paper.
+She has been drawing for

-ages, while doing other things as well.
-She has travelled the world, worked at many jobs and graduated from University.
-She has always been an artist, but has also worked as a high school teacher (she's an economics graduate).
-After disillusionment with the teaching life, she became a silversmith, environmentalist and author.
+ages, while doing other things as well including lots of travelling.
+She is a University graduate, and has worked at many jobs including being a high school teacher (she's an economics graduate).
+After disillusionment with the teaching life, she became a silversmith, environmentalist and author, in addition to being an artist.
 She has developed a unique style

 Liz lives and works at North Avoca (near Terrigal) NSW, which is a seaside town north of Sydney.
 For a picture of Liz, click here. |